 I'm a photographer, videographer, and public radio storyteller.
-I work at the Washington Post as a video journalist.
-My visual work has appeared on the websites of The Washington Post (wapo.st/TG9KJ0), NPR (n.pr/XdBTvg), MediaStorm (bit.ly/LDa26t), the AARP Bulletin Today (aarp.us/NlcQTh), and others.
-My audio pieces have aired on NPR's All Things Considered Weekend (n.pr/NkwiMh), where I worked in 2010.
+I work at The Washington Post as a video journalist.
+My visual work has also appeared on the websites of NPR, MediaStorm, the AARP Bulletin Today, and others.
+My audio pieces have aired on NPR's All Things Considered Weekend.

-I live in Washington, DC with my wife and daughter.
+I live in Washington, DC with my wife and daughters.
 I like hitchhiking, eating pickled foods, talking to plants, and watching Star Trek the Next Generation.
-I try to embarrass myself at least once a day.

-**If you are an educator or you would like to share any of this work in a presentation, let me know.
-I'm happy to consider sending you copies of these videos.
-Thanks.
+**If you are an educator or you would like to share any of this work in a not-for-profit presentation, please let me know.
+I'm happy to consider sending you hi-res copies of these videos.